apache/arrow/.github/CONTRIBUTING.md

 harder to merge in a large change with a lot of disjoint features.
 2. If one doesn't already exist, create a JIRA for your patch on the [Arrow Project JIRA](https://issues.apache.org/jira/browse/ARROW).
-3. Submit the patch as a GitHub pull request against the master branch.
+3. Submit the patch as a GitHub pull request against the main branch.
 For a tutorial, see the GitHub guides on [forking a repo](https://help.github.com/en/articles/fork-a-repo) and [sending a pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).
 So that your pull request syncs with the JIRA issue, prefix your pull request name with the JIRA issue id (ex: [ARROW-767: [C++] Filesystem abstraction](https://github.com/apache/arrow/pull/4225))